(Excerpt from teaching/training classes, used also in pastoral counseling and prison ministry)

 Lanphier prayed, “Lord, what will you have me to do?”
 Knowing that only God can change lives, he began a weekly prayer service at the noon hour for workers and business people to commune with the Lord.
 He began Wednesday, September 23, 1857, with six people attending.
 The second week 20 attended and 40 the third week.
 Hunger and thirst for Christ was evident, so they soon began daily prayer meetings.
 People of all segments of society and denominations attended.

 The Economic Crash

 Jesus had people in place praying when the financial crash of 1857 hit one week after the daily meetings began.
 When the crash came, many businesses all over the country went bankrupt.
 In New York City alone, 30,000 people lost their jobs.
 The future of the nation was bleak.

-In the midst of disaster and with hunger and thirst for Christ, thousands flooded to the prayer meetings.
+In the midst of disaster and with hunger and thirst for Christ growing, thousands flooded to the prayer meetings.
 The meetings spread all over the City and then across the nation.
 Businesses closed to allow employees to attend.
 A common sign read, “We will re-open at the close of the prayer meeting”.
 Newspapers gave these events front-page coverage and revival spread across the country and abroad.
-Following Christ became the common topic of conversation.
+Following Christ became a common topic of conversation.
 Within a year one million people turned back to God and were saved.

 What about you?
 Will you pray, “Lord, what will you have me to do?”
 Will you wait on the Lord until He tells you what He desires to do through you for revival and reformation in our day?
 In our city?
-One man’s obedience to prayer began a revival that transformed our nation.
+One man’s obedience in prayer began a revival that transformed our nation.
 Knowing what Christ did ‘yesterday’ should energize us to trust and serve Him today.
 Do it again, Lord!
 Do it again!